Nonparametric estimation of the fragmentation kernel based on a PDE stationary distribution approximation: Numerical simulations

 \subsection{Bandwidth selection rules}

-To establish a bandwidth section rule for the estimator $\hat{g}_\bw$ and $\hat{h}_\bw$, we use resampling techniques inspired from the principle of cross-validation.
-We first study the $\mathbb{L}^2$-risk of the estimator $\hat{g}_\bw$ in the Fourier domain:
+To establish a bandwidth selection rule for the estimator $\hat{g}_{n,\bw}$ and $\hat{h}_{n,\bw}$, we use resampling techniques inspired from the principle of cross-validation.
+We first study the $\mathbb{L}^2$-risk of the estimator $\hat{g}_{n,\bw}$ in the Fourier domain:

 Define

 where the scalar product of two complex functions $u$ and $v$ is defined as

 Let $\mathcal{L}$ be a family of possible bandwidths, the optimal bandwidth is given by